Ukrainian national revival

 The Ukrainian National Revival (Українське національне відродження) took place during a period when the territory of modern Ukraine was divided between the Austrian Empire, the Kingdom of Hungary, and the Russian Empire after the partitions of Poland at the end of the 18th century.
 The period took place soon after the Haidamaka Uprisings (also known as Koliivshchyna) rocked lands of the former Cossack Hetmanate.

 The movement arose at a time when the Ukrainian national resistance was almost entirely subjugated and largely driven underground.
 All state institutions under the Cossack Hetmanate were completely liquidated along with the Cossack movement.
 The European territory of the Russian Empire had successfully crossed the Dnieper and extended towards Central Europe, as well as reaching the shores of Black Sea.

 Nonetheless, the period is also considered to be the beginning of modern Ukrainian literature, foremostly the works of Ivan Kotliarevsky.
 A number of Ukrainian historians such as Volodymyr Doroshenko and Mykhailo Hrushevsky divided the period into three stages.
 The first stage stretches from the end of the 18th century to the 1840s, the second stage covers the period of the 1840s–1850s, and the third stage is the second half of the 19th century.

-Novhorod-Siversky Patriotic Circle
+Beginnings (late 18th century–1840s)

+In the Russian Empire

+After the liquidation of the Cossack Hetmanate, autonomist ideas retained their popularity among the Ukrainian political elite.
+This fact is demonstrated by the 1791 secret mission of Vasily Kapnist to Berlin, during which a plan of Prussian support for the separation of Ukraine from the Russian Empire was discussed.
+The failure of that mission forced members of the Ukrainian elite to emphasize cultural rather than political goals, and that process resulted in the emergence of modern Ukrainian literature with the publication of Ivan Kotliarevsky's Eneida in 1798.